gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sergeant Dorbu isn't going to be happy about that."

 *Thud.*
-They both stopped and stared at the sword that had just landed on the path in front of them.
+They both stopped and stared at the scabbard and sword that had just landed on the path in front of them.
 Private Thokmay cleared his throat.
 "Um," he said uncertainly, "That's unexpected."